thiagoluizfb/tag_albums/README.md

   - As a user, I would like to log in and log out, so that I can access my photos from any device;
   - As a user, I would like to recover my password in case I forget it, so that I can recover access to my account;
   - As a user, I would like to receive an email confirmation after registering, so that I can be assured that my contact is not being used by another user
-  - As a user, I would like to have my personalized user profile, so taht I can save my albums privetely.

   ### New User
   -  As a new user, I would like to see how te website works without saving my photos or registering

   ## Site Owner and Admin
-  As a site owner, I would like to be able to maintain the page through donations and/or publicity adds;
+  As a site owner, I would like to be able to maintain the page through donations and/or publicity adds.

 ## Design